[UPDATED IN SEPTEMBER 2024]

 As a citizen with a Portuguese passport, I am entitled to a free visa valid for 90 days to enter Malaysia.
 My passport just had to be valid for, at least, 6 months.
 I also filled out the Malaysia Digital Arrival Card but no one asked me for it.

-When arriving in Malaysia, the process is quite simple and you might be asked a few questions about your origin, where you’re going next, how long you plan to stay, where you’ll be staying and a few extra questions in some cases.
+When arriving in Malaysia, the process is quite simple.
+You might be asked a few questions, such as your origin, where you’re going next, how long you plan to stay, and where you’ll be staying.

-📝 USEFUL INFORMATION: I strongly suggest you check out the latest information here, as well as the rules that apply to different passport holders.
+📝 USEFUL INFORMATION: I strongly suggest you check out the latest information here.
+This is also where you can check the rules that apply to different passport holders.

 💼 TRAVEL INSURANCE: Unexpected events happen anywhere in the world, so I always recommend getting travel insurance.
 I regularly use Heymondo, which offers some of the highest coverages on the market at very competitive prices.
 As well as covering medical expenses, Heymondo’s insurance also covers the loss or theft of luggage, electronic equipment and more.
 They also have a 24/7 customer service through their App.
 As A Ticket to Take Off reader, you get a 5% discount when purchasing Heymondo insurance.
 The purchase must be made using this link, and the price shown on the website already includes the discount.